 Translating the CAN

-You have permission to translate the measure providing all these conditions are met:
+You have permission to translate the 2nd edition of the measure providing all these conditions are met:

-a) The translation is clearly labelled in English, e.g. CANSAS-P 2nd edition (German).
+a) The translation is clearly labelled both in English and in the translated language, e.g. CANSAS-P 2nd edition (German).

-The adult CAN was developed by Mike Slade, Graham Thornicroft and others at the Health Service and Population Research Department, Institute of Psychiatry, Psychology and Neuroscience, King’s College London.
+The adult CAN 2nd edition was published by Mike Slade and Graham Thornicroft.
 Further information from researchintorecovery.com/can.
-This translation was published in year by name and contact details of translator
+This translation was published in year by name and contact details (e.g. email address) of translator.

-d) Your translation is clearly labelled with, and distributed using, an Attribution-NonCommercial-No Derivative Works 4.0 International Public Licence (CC BY-NC-ND 4.0), which means that it can be used without permission for clinical, educational or research purposes, providing no change is made to the content and no charge is made.
+This means that your translation is distributed using an Attribution-NonCommercial-No Derivative Works 4.0 International Public Licence (CC BY-NC-ND 4.0) so it can be used without permission for clinical, educational or research purposes, providing no change is made to the content and no charge is made.
 Please contact us if you receive a request for permission to change or charge for your translation, or to publish it as a book.

 e) You send us a PDF copy of your translation which we will make available as a download in our translations list.